freeCodeCamp/chapter/README.md

 ## Welcome to Chapter

-After several years of being dissatisfied with existing group event tools (Meetup, Facebook events) we decided to build our own.
+After several years of being dissatisfied with existing group event tools (Meetup, Facebook events), we decided to build our own.

 This will be a self-hosted Docker image that you can one-click deploy to the cloud, then configure through an admin panel.
 No coding required.

 Your nonprofit can sub-domain it to your website like `chapter.sierraclub.org` or `chapter.womenwhocode.org`.

 You can use your own authentication tools.
-And all your user data will stay on your own server.
+And all your user data will stay on your server.

 ### Tech stack